-Aggregation and Activation: During aggregation, the fuzzy sets from each rule's antecedents are combined using logical operations (AND, OR).
+Aggregation and Activation: Combines fuzzy sets from rule antecedents and applies the degree of match to consequents.
+During aggregation, the fuzzy sets from each rule's antecedents are combined using logical operations (AND, OR).
 The activation process then applies the degree of match to the consequent fuzzy sets.

-4.Defuzzification:
+4. Defuzzification: